Heatwave: England records driest July since 1935

 Last week, the Met Office said that up to 26 July it had been the driest July in England since 1911 with only 24 per ent of the amount of rain normally expected in an average July.

+The overall picture at the end of the month comes after the National Infrastructure Committee warned that ministers must introduce a national hosepipe ban and mandatory water metering to tackle the threat of drought.
+Last week, the National Drought Group held an emergency meeting amid concern that a drought could be announced if hot, dry weather persists.

-High pressure pushed musch of the rain into the northwest of the country, meaning temperatures built elsewhere across the UK.
+High pressure pushed much of the rain into the northwest of the country, meaning temperatures built elsewhere across the UK.
 Overall the country saw around 56 per cent of its average rainfall for July, making in the driest July in over 20 years - since 1999.

+Wales recorded 53 per cent of its average rainfall for the month, while Northern Ireland 51 per cent and Scotland 81 per cent.

+Southern England recorded its driest July on record, with data beginning in 1836.

 Register for free to continue reading